 Build large-scale neural systems

-Nengo is a complete neural simulator, running models with deep learning, online learning, static weights, simple linear neurons, complex spiking neurons, and everything in-between.
+Nengo is a complete brain builder.
+In other words, Nengo allows you to develop and run models with deep learning, online learning, static weights, simple linear neurons, complex spiking neurons, and everything in-between.

 You can use Nengo to implement pretty much anything: DNNs, CNNs, attractor networks, adaptive motor controllers, SLAM networks, cognitive systems, you name it.
-It’s used in industry and academia to develop state-of-the-art neural networks.
+It’s used in industry and academia to develop state-of-the-art neural networks – to build brains.

 Nengo is unique in its ability to put your neural application on a wide variety of hardware – including the latest neuromorphic hardware.
 Compile your model to run on CPUs, GPUs, FPGAs, supercomputers running MPI, the latest Loihi neuromorphic chip from Intel, or research neuromorphic chips like SpiNNaker.